n4nidhinchandran/songbird/readme.md

-# Chapter 12: The Admin Panel Part 2
+# Chapter 13: Internalisation

-Let us continue with tweaking EasyAdmin by changing the layout and try more adventurous stuff like creating our own dashboard.
+No CMS is complete with being being able to support multiple languages ([i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization)).
+So far we have been typing english directly into the twig templates.
+This is quick and easy but its not the best practice.
+What if we are marketing our software to the french market?
+Wouldn't it be nice if the interface can be in french rather than english?
+Even though its time consuming to create translations for every term that we use, it is worth the effort if you want to make your software international.

+What about [Google Translate](http://translate.google.com.au)?
+Google translate is never accurate and should not be used for professional purposes.
+Internalisation is something you want to work on early in the software development phase rather than later.

 ## Objectives

+> * Define User Story
-> * Tweaking the Admin Layout
+> * Translations for the AppBundle
-> * Your Dashboard
+> * Update the Dashboard
-> * Menu Tweaking
-> * Removing hardcoding of admin prefix
+> * Sticky Locale
-> * Update BDD Test (Optional)
+> * Update BDD (Optional)

 ## Pre-setup